POLL: Eco-Sigs: Signature Files Going Green?

 Is lecturing contacts and customers wise?

-The above statements make the sender feel all warm and fuzzy, as though they are actually making a difference in the world by simply adding a sentence to their signature file.
-Unless you are an energy company or in some way related to serious green efforts, know the only difference you may make is may not be a positive one.
+The above statements make the sender feel warm and fuzzy, as though they are making a difference in the world by simply adding a sentence to their signature file.
+Unless you are an energy company or in some way related to serious green efforts, know the only difference you may make may not be a positive one.

 Another take to consider, as one reader emailed,